 Citizens of most countries who can apply for the Tier 5 Youth Mobility Scheme Visa do not require a sponsor to move to the UK, however there are two exceptions to this.
 If you are a citizen of Hong Kong or the Republic of Korea then you will require a certificate of sponsorship before you can apply.
 To apply for a certificate of sponsorship, applicants should contact either the Labour Department of the HKSAR (Hong Kong) or Consular Services Division (Republic of Korea).

 Contact our Immigration Lawyers in Sheffield and London

 Wilford Smith's experienced Immigration Solicitors are based in Sheffield and London, and advise clients throughout England and Wales.
+Find out more information on our fees here.
 We take pride in our reputation for providing a client-focused service, working closely with you to ensure that your visa application is completed as quickly and straightforwardly as possible.
 Contact us today on 01709 828 044 to find out how we can help.